 View the auction schedule for dates, times and locations of upcoming auctions.
 Auction previews typically open to the public several days in advance of an auction and appointments may be necessary.
 Please refer to the auction landing page for the sale specifics.

 The auction preview is a chance to view fine art and antiques, often of museum quality, for free.
 Set up as a gallery show curated by our world-respected experts, the preview offers an opportunity to see and learn about one-of-a-kind objects of value that have history and personality.

 Many of our specialists lead gallery walks before the auction, where they discuss the history and qualities of the very best and most unique pieces in the auction.
 Previews and gallery walks are always free and open to the public.
-We ask that you check your bags and coats on arrival at the gallery.

 Skinner promotes public interest in art and antiques, and regularly invites scholars and experts to give lectures in conjunction with our auction previews.
 Jewelry artist Robert Lee Morris, landscape architect Ken Druse, and Historic Deerfield president Philip Zea have all spoken at the Skinner gallery.

 Join our email list to receive invitations to Skinner previews, gallery walks, and other special events.